sidebase/nuxt-auth/README.md

 - [NextAuth.js app examples](https://github.com/nextauthjs/next-auth/tree/main/apps)
 - [Various comments, proposals, ... of this thread](https://github.com/nextauthjs/next-auth/discussions/3942), special thanks to @brillout for starting the discussion, @balazsorban44 for NextAuth.js and encouraging the discussion, @wobsoriano for adding PoCs for multiple languages

-The main part of the work was to piece everything together, resolve some outstanding issues with existing PoCs, add new things where nothing existed yet, e.g., for the client `useSession` composable by going through the NextAuth.js client code and translating it to a Nuxt 3 approach.
+The main part of the work was to piece everything together, resolve some outstanding issues with existing PoCs, add new things where nothing existed yet, e.g., for the `useSession` composable by going through the NextAuth.js client code and translating it to a Nuxt 3 approach.

 ##### Project Roadmap